rubyDoomsday/rubydoomsday.github.io/work.markdown

     url: /work/software_engineering/contents.html
     image: /assets/img/software-engineering.jpeg
     description: "As a classically trained graphic designer I know the importance of simple, intuitive and elegant design.
-I apply these same principles to software engineering and sytem architecture.
+I apply these same principles to software engineering and system architecture.
 This collection is a deep dive into all things software."
 ---

 There is more to software than a well crafted algorithm.
 Simple effective code